LudwikJaniuk/sdleffler.github.io/_posts/2017-3-7-RustTypeSystemTuringComplete.md

 So, Rust's type system is Turing-complete.
 What does this mean?

-Pretty much nothing.
 Honestly, it means pretty much nothing.
 Sure, the type system can get into infinite loops, but we already have a recursion limit in the type checker so that's nearly irrelevant.
 Sure, we can write things like Smallfuck in the type system.
 Okay, that last one's kinda cool.